History of the Showdogs of the Year Awards

-Purina® Pro Plan's® Show Dogs of the Year Awards, presented by Dogs in Review, has spent the past 55 years celebrating the excellence of the top group winning show dogs, along with their owners, handlers and breeders.
-In order to win an award, a dog must achieve the most group wins during a single calendar year at American Kennel Club - sanctioned conformation shows.
-It takes a combined effort to win a Show Dogs of the Year Award.
-First, it takes an outstanding, cooperating canine and second, an owner who is dedicated, understanding, generous and committed.
-Third, there is the handler—an expert, energetic, caring professional and, fourth, all the eager assistants who work behind the scenes.
+Purina® Pro Plan's® Showdogs of the Year Awards, presented by Dogs in Review, has spent the past 58 years celebrating the excellence of the top Group-winning show dogs, along with their owners, handlers and breeders.
+In order to win an award, a dog must achieve the most Group wins during a single calendar year at American Kennel Club — sanctioned conformation shows.
+It takes a combined effort to win a Showdogs of the Year Award.
+First, it takes an outstanding, cooperating canine and second, an owner who is dedicated, understanding and generous.
+Third, there is the handler — an expert, energetic, caring professional and, fourth, all the eager assistants who work behind the scenes.
 Last, there is the breeder who must care and execute an exceptional breeding program from generation to generation.

-Purina® Pro Plan's® Show Dogs of the Year Awards, presented by Dogs in Review, are held in the highest esteem by the dog fancy and represent the best of the breeds who have shown consistency in winning, show after show.
+Purina® Pro Plan's® Showdogs of the Year Awards, presented by Dogs in Review, are held in the highest esteem by the dog fancy and represent the best of the dogs that have shown consistency in winning, show after show.
 Many have come back to win several years in a row, demonstrating a standard of excellence not seen very often in the world of conformation.

 When Ken-L Biskit was discontinued, Heinz Specialty Pet Products continued the sponsorship of these important awards in 1995.
-In 2000, Nature’s Recipe Pet Foods hosted the Show Dogs of the Year Awards and moved to the Southgate Towers & Hotel to be closer to Madison Square Garden where the Westminster Kennel Club Dog Show is held.
-Since 2002, the Awards have been hosted by Dogs in Review and presented by Nature’s Recipe.
-The Awards are always held on the Saturday before the opening of the dog show, usually the second Saturday in February./p>
+In 2000, Nature’s Recipe Pet Foods hosted the Showdogs of the Year Awards and moved to the Southgate Towers & Hotel to be closer to Madison Square Garden where the Westminster Kennel Club dog show is held.
+Since 2006, the Awards have been hosted by Dogs in Review and presented by Purina Pro Plan.
+The Awards are always held on the Saturday night before the opening of the Westminster dog show, usually the second Saturday in February.

-In 1983 another group division was added, the Herding Group, as per the new group divisions issued by the American Kennel Club.
-In 1986, the Hall of Fame Award was introduced to honor an individual or individuals that have made a significant contribution to improving the quality of the show dog sport.
+In 1983 another Group division was added, the Herding Group, as per the new Group divisions issued by the American Kennel Club.
+In 1986, the Hall of Fame Award was introduced to honor an individual or individuals who have made a significant contribution to improving the quality of the show dog sport.
 This esteemed award is presented in recognition of lifetime achievements by dedicated show dog enthusiasts.

-The history of the winners reads as a “Who’s Who” in show dogs over the decades.
-The Awards are the most prestigious, coveted awards for owners, handlers and breeders.
-Below you’ll find lists of our best efforts to capture the top dogs, their owners and handlers of the past 55 years and hopefully it will evoke fond memories for those of you who closely follow this great sport.
+The history of the winners reads as a "Who’s Who” in showdogs over the decades.
+The Awards are the most prestigious and coveted awards for owners, handlers and breeders.
+Below you’ll find lists of our best efforts to capture the top dogs, their owners and handlers of the past 58 years, and hopefully it will evoke fond memories for those of you who closely follow this great sport.

 1970-1981 The Waldorf Astoria